ameetsoni/WEATLab/README.md

 ## PREREQUISITE SKILLS

-You need to know how to use the command-line in order to run these programs.
+This lab assignment requires familiarity with using the command-line in order to run programs.
 No programming skills are required.
-These programs use `python3` and were tested on Ubuntu systems.
+The provided programs use `python3` and utilize the numpy library.

 -------------